Lipschitz homotopy convergence of Alexandrov spaces II: Introduction

 \subsection{Strategies}

-There are two ways of proving the main theorem.
+There are two ways to prove the main theorem.
 One is the same strategy as in the previous paper \cite{MY:lip}, which uses the good coverings of Alexandrov spaces introduced in \cite{MY:good}.
-The other is a Lipschitz analogue of Petersen's strategy in \cite{Peter}, which relies only on local contractibility.
-Both have their own advantages (and disadvantages), so we will provide two proofs of the main theorem.
+The other strategy is new: a Lipschitz analogue of Petersen's argument in \cite{Peter} (cf.\ \cite{GPW:err}) relying only on the local contractibility of Alexandrov spaces.
+The first proof is a refinement of the previous one in \cite{MY:lip} and the second proof is partly a generalization of the first.
+Therefore, we will present the two proofs in this order.

-In both cases, the key geometric property is the uniform local Lipschitz contractibility of Alexandrov spaces, Theorem \ref{thm:conv}.
-It asserts that any $\epsilon$-ball in an Alexandrov space in $\mathcal A(n,D,v)$ admits a convex hull with a $C$-Lipschitz contraction of time $\epsilon$, where $C$ depends only on $n$, $D$, and $v$.
-This is a strengthening of an earlier result of Perelman and Petrunin \cite[4.3]{PP:ext} on convex hulls in Alexandrov spaces (cf.\ \cite[7.1.3]{Pet:sc}).
-The proof is a combination of two techniques: the construction of a strictly concave function by Perelman and Petrunin \cite[4.3]{PP:ext} and the stability of Lipschitz contractible balls by the second and third authors \cite[1.2]{MY:stab}.
+In both cases, the key geometric property is the same: the \textit{local uniform Lipschitz contractibility} of Alexandrov spaces, Theorem \ref{thm:conv}.
+It asserts that any $\epsilon$-ball in an Alexandrov space $M\in\mathcal A(n,D,v)$ is contained in a convex domain admitting a $C$-Lipschitz contraction of time $\epsilon$, provided $\epsilon<C^{-1}$, where $C=C(n,D,v)$ is a constant depending only on $n$, $D$, and $v$.
+This is a refinement of an earlier result of Perelman and Petrunin \cite[4.3]{PP:ext} (cf.\ \cite[7.1.3]{Pet:sc}) on convex hulls in Alexandrov spaces.
+The proof is a combination of two techniques: the construction of a strictly concave function introduced by Perelman and Petrunin \cite[4.3]{PP:ext} and the stability of Lipschitz contractible balls proved by the second and third authors \cite[1.2]{MY:stab} (see also Remark \ref{rem:erratum}).
+We remark that a similar argument can also be found in \cite{K:reg}.

-In the first strategy using good coverings, we need an additional geometric argument based on Theorem \ref{thm:conv} to construct a quantitative version of a good covering (Theorem \ref{thm:good}).
+In the first strategy using good coverings, we need an additional argument based on Theorem \ref{thm:conv} to construct a quantitative version of a good covering (Theorem \ref{thm:good}).
 Once the existence of such a good covering is shown, the rest of the proof is almost the same as in the previous paper \cite{MY:lip}.
-We prove that any metric space with a quantitative good covering is uniformly Lipschitz homotopy equivalent to a geometric realization of the nerve (Theorem \ref{thm:nerve}).
+We prove that any metric space having a quantitative good covering is uniformly Lipschitz homotopy equivalent to a geometric realization of the nerve (Theorem \ref{thm:nerve}).
+Via the stability of the nerve of a good covering, we obtain Theorem \ref{thm:main}.

+In the second strategy based only on local contractibility, we prove the following Lipschitz version of Petersen's stability theorem \cite[Theorem A]{Peter}.
+This is in some sense a generalization of the previous good covering argument.
+See Section \ref{sec:main2} for the terminology.

+\begin{thm} For any $C>0$ there is $\tilde C>0$ satisfying the following: Let $M$ and $M'$ be metric spaces that are locally $C$-Lipschitz contractible and locally $C$-doubling.
+If the Gromov--Hausdorff distance between $M$ and $M'$ is less than $\tilde C^{-1}$, then we have